 Persons applying to the nurse anesthesia program must submit:

 - A completed on-line application.
 The process can be found on the Saint Mary’s Online Application System.
-The application process MUST be completed by June 1.
+The application process MUST be completed by the admissions office deadline.

 - Official transcripts, issued to Saint Mary’s University of Minnesota, from the school that conferred your degree in nursing, your Bachelor’s degree (if granted by a different institution), and the required chemistry prerequisite.
 Any transcript that you believe will enhance your application (i.e., additional science/math courses) will be accepted and included with you application.